NARKOZ/ginatra/README.md

 `git_clone_enabled?` - enables smart HTTP support and allows to clone git repositories.

+`log_file` - location of the log file where Ginatra will log warnings and errors.
+If this setting doesn't present Ginatra will log out to the standard output (stdout).

 If you installed Ginatra as an app, you can change settings by editing `config.yml` file in root folder.